apple/servicetalk/servicetalk-examples/src/main/java/io/servicetalk/examples/http/README.md

 [asynchronous-streaming](serialization/async/streaming), [blocking-aggregated](serialization/blocking), and
 [blocking-streaming](serialization/blocking/streaming) client and server with JSON serialization of simple pojo classes.

-Client sends a `GET` request with JSON payload [PojoRequest](serialization/PojoRequest.java) and expects a response with `Content-Type: application/json` and [MyPojo](serialization/MyPojo.java) as a payload.
+Client sends a `POST` request with a JSON payload [PojoRequest](serialization/PojoRequest.java) and expects a response with `Content-Type: application/json` and [MyPojo](serialization/MyPojo.java) as a payload.